ProGamerGov/pytorch-convis/README.md

 # convis
 A tool to visualize convolutional layer activations on an input image.
+This is a PyTorch implementation of [convis](https://github.com/htoyryla/convis).

 Creates images in which the input image is highlighted by each filter in the given conv layer.